robotic-vision-lab/CropNeRF-A-Neural-Radiance-Field-Based-Framework/README.md

 Download the [3DCotton](https://mavmatrix.uta.edu/rvl_agri_datasets/1) dataset files.
 3DCotton consists of eight folders of cotton plant data for performing 3D reconstruction.
-Each folder contains the images, segmentations, and transforms.
+Each folder contains the plant images, segmentations, and transforms.
 The dataset directories have the following structure.

 ```